Transcendental argument

 In his first paragraph, Slick asserts that LAs are “not the product of human minds.”
 This is incorrect.
 LAs are propositions established in human minds (through some combination of innate brain wiring, unconscious exposure, and conscious deliberation).

 According to Slick, “if the universe did not exist, logical absolutes [would still hold] true.”
 We can’t test that assertion.
 We can’t make the universe blink momentarily out of existence to see if the law of identity continues to hold true.
 In fact, Slick’s hypothetical scenario in which the universe ceases to exist is unintelligible without appealing to the law of identity and to the other LAs.
 Our embrace of LAs is a prerequisite to any thought experiment concerning the existence or nonexistence of the universe.
-Thus, his argument begs the question.
+His argument therefore begs the question.

-Theoretical physicists can construct models in which spacetime is absent, but when we think about the absence of the cosmos, we find that Immanuel Kant was right: “We can never imagine or make a representation to ourselves of the non-existence of space.”[6]
+Theoretical physicists can construct models in which spacetime is absent, but when we actually think about the absence of the cosmos, we find that Immanuel Kant was right: “We can never imagine or make a representation to ourselves of the non-existence of space.”[5]
 This appears to be an epistemic limitation imposed on us by the fact that our ancestors always occupied space.
-Physicists studying virtual particles tell us that, in the words of Stephen Hawking, “there is no such thing as empty space.”[7]
-Slick’s thought experiment was meant to prove that LAs would persist if the physical realm ceased to exist, but it revealed only that our imaginations are tightly constrained by our mental programming.
-Slick took an aspect of human brain functioning, our ineluctable belief in LAs, and projected it onto the cosmos.
-That’s a very human thing to do.
+Physicists studying virtual particles tell us that, in the words of Stephen Hawking, “there is no such thing as empty space.”[6]

-Slick says, “Since the logical absolutes are transcendent, absolute, are perfectly consistent, and are independent of the universe, then it seems proper to say that they reflect a transcendent, absolute, perfect, and independent mind . . .”
+Slick says, “Since the logical absolutes are transcendent, absolute, are perfectly consistent, and are independent of the universe, then it seems proper to say that they reflect a transcendent, absolute, perfect, and independent mind.”
 By transcendent, Slick presumably means that LA referents are manifest in the physical realm without (he supposes) being dependent on the physical realm.
 He has given us no sound reason to believe this is so.

-LAs referents being manifested by nature does not mean they regulate nature, any more than the fact that natural laws being manifested by nature means they regulate nature.
-We don’t know if the laws or physical constants of nature are absolute or perfectly consistent.
+According to Slick, God’s conception of LAs has causal influence on the physical realm.
+He provides no evidence.
+The fact that LA referents are manifested by nature doesn’t mean they regulate nature.
+The situation is analogous to natural laws: The fact that natural laws are manifested by nature doesn’t mean they regulate nature.
+We don’t know if the laws of nature are absolute and exceptionless.
 Nor do we know whether our human conceptions of the LAs correspond to any nonhuman conceptions of LAs.

 There is yet another problem in Slick’s argument.
 Either God can or cannot revoke the law of identity.
 If he can, then the law of identity is not an absolute.
-If God cannot revoke the law of identity, then the law of identity is sovereign and God is one of its subjects.
+But if God cannot revoke the law of identity, then the law of identity is sovereign and God is one of its subjects.
 In that case, LAs lack a divine imprimatur and hence aren’t evidence of God.

 Slick eventually terminates his mental meanderings with his conclusion that the rule-like part of reality is generated by a divine mind, a perspective reminiscent of that advocated by Bishop George Berkeley in A Treatise Concerning the Principles of Human Knowledge (1710).
 Unlike Berkeley, who proposed that the entire universe was an idea in God’s mind, Slick allows the universe to exist outside the mind of God.
 Only the LAs, the rules by which the universe (through some unspecified mechanism) allegedly operates, reside within the mind of God.
 Slick, after traversing a tortuous route of illogical hopscotch, eventually manufactures a cold, impersonal, and thoroughly inflexible rule book that he can arbitrarily label as God.